inbloom/APP-learning-maps-authoring-tool/README.md

 To install, place the LMAT files in a folder accessible to Apache (e.g., under the Document Root or elsewhere).
 Edit the source to point to the Learning Resource Index server you want to connect to.

 ## CONTRIBUTING
-Interested in helping to improve the Learning Maps Authoring Tool?
-Great!
-You can take look at the backlog on our [Jira issue tracker](https://support.inbloom.org "Jira").
-Browse existing issues, or contribute your own ideas for improvement and new features.

-Looking to interact with other developers interested in changing the future of education?
-Check out our [community forums](https://forums.inbloom.org/ "Forums"), and join the conversation!

 ## LICENSING
-The LMAT is licensed under the Apache License, Version 2.0.
+The Learning Maps Authoring Tool is licensed under the Apache License, Version 2.0.
 See LICENSE for full license text.